dpsutton/resize-window/readme.md

 ## Bugs ##

-- When in resize mode, there's a visual overlay over the current buffer to give some visual indication what's going on.
-However, if you have two copies of the same buffer open, both are overlayed.
-Would like to reduce this so that only the buffer you're working in is overlaid, regardless of how many copies are open
+Working to spot one to fix...!

 ## Hopeful upcoming features ##

 I can't promise any of these but these are the things I'm hoping to
 do:

-- put overlays over *other* buffers rather than current one.
+- DONE: put overlays over *other* buffers rather than current one.
 This greys out other workspaces and leaves yours with full color, bringing your eye there.
 Just seems like a nice ergonomic touch.
 - DONE: allow customization to invert capital/non-capital behavior.
 Right